nataliemichelsen/Project-3/README.md

 **Pre-Work:** Outline the project idea and begin pseudo-coding to determine a direction to follow.

 **During Developement:** Follow the requirements and guidelines to stay-on-track in order to produce an "A" worthy application.
-Ask for help when necessary.
+  - Ask for help when necessary.
+  - Work as a team to take advantage of individual strengths.
+  - Use new resources and technology to produce an application of higher standards.

 **End Result:** A functional and presentable application that meets all project requirements.